mesos/chronos/README.md

 ###Adding a Docker Job

 A docker job takes the same format as a scheduled job or a dependency job and runs on a docker container.
-To configure it, an additional container argument is required,  which contains a type, an image, and optional arguments (hostpath, mode, and volume).
+To configure it, an additional container argument is required, which contains a type, an image, and optional arguments (hostPath, mode, and volumes).

 * Endpoint: __/scheduler/iso8601__ or __/scheduler/depdency__
 * Method: __POST__